emmanuellec301/inf2303/evaluation.markdown

 ### Paper Proposal Reviews — 10%

-Each student will receive three proposals from other teams and will then be asked to write a review of each proposal.
+Each student will receive one proposals from another student and will then be asked to write a review of each proposal.
 The reviews should be constructive in their focus and aim to help the author of each proposal improve their paper.